Shropshire Union Railways and Canal Company: Decline

-For the final 30 years of the nineteenth century, the Shropshire Union network had made a small operating surplus, although it did not cover dividends or interest in its debts.
-The situation improved during the early years of the twentieth century, but collapsed again at the start of the First World War.
+For the final 30 years of the 19th century, the Shropshire Union network had made a small operating surplus, although it did not cover dividends or interest in its debts.
+The situation improved during the early years of the 20th century, but collapsed again at the start of the First World War.
 Government subsidies propped up the operation when hostilities ceased, but wages had increased significantly, the eight-hour day had been extended to boatmen and rivermen, and raw materials were more expensive.
 When subsidies were withdrawn from 14 August 1920, the operation was no longer viable.
 Boating families who lived on 202 boats were told that all carrying would cease, although the waterways would stay open, in the hope that private boats might use them.
 The Ellesmere Port facilities were leased to the Manchester Ship Canal, for a period of 50 years, while the Great Western Railway took over those at Liverpool.

 In late 1922, the LNWR bought out the company, under the provisions of the L&NWR (SUR&CC) Preliminary Absorption Scheme, by exchanging all remaining Shropshire Union stock for LNWR stock.
-A few days afterwards, at the start of 1923, the LNWR was absorbed into the London Midland and Scottish Railway (LMS) as part of The Grouping, under which most of the railways of Britain were formed into four groups.
+A few days afterwards, at the start of 1923, the LNWR was absorbed into the London Midland and Scottish Railway (LMS) as part of the Grouping, under which most of the railways of Britain were formed into four groups.

 A period of steady decline set in, with reduced maintenance making it more difficult for boats to operate.
 The Weston Branch of the Montgomery Canal had closed in 1917, following a breach near Hordley, and most of the main line was closed in February 1936 when a breach occurred just to the north of the aqueduct over the River Perry, about a mile (1.6 km) from Frankton Junction.

-Finally, the LMS obtained an Act of Abandonment in 1944, which resulted in the closure of 175 mi of canals under their control.
+Finally, the London Midland and Scottish Railway obtained an act of Parliament, the London Midland and Scottish Railway (Canals) Act 1944 (8 & 9 Geo.
+6. c. ii) allowing abandonment in 1944, which resulted in the closure of 175 mi of canals under their control.
 For the Shropshire Union system, this included the Montgomery Canal, the Shrewsbury Canal, and the remaining short section of the Shropshire Canal, leaving only the main line from Ellesmere to Autherley, and the branch to Middlewich.
 The branch to Llangollen was also retained, but only as a feeder to supply water to the canal.
 The other main sources of water were the Belvide Reservoir, near the A5 road at Brewood, and the outflow from the Barnhurst Sewage Treatment Works at Autherley Junction.